mmistakes/minimal-mistakes/_drafts/2023-01-09-scala-cli-and-scala-native.md

 └── project.scala
 ```

-This structure autodetects *test classes* using the files' relative path: if the file's path contains the string `"test"`, it will be treated as a test class.
-To test the application, we will declare **munit** in the `project.scala` file that now contains all the directives previously in `Sudoku.scala`.
+This structure auto-detects *test classes* using the files' relative path: if the file's path contains the string `"test"`, it will be treated as a test class.
+To test the application, we will declare munit in the `project.scala` file that now contains all the directives previously in `Sudoku.scala`.

 ```scala
 /* project.scala */